BLT (Build and Launch Tool) provides an automation layer for testing, building, and launching Drupal 8 applications.

-- Latest documentation (9.0.x / 9.1.x) (best for guidance on general issues and best practices)
+- Latest release documentation (9.x) (best for guidance on general issues and best practices)

-Typically, the last two most major versions of BLT are supported actively.
-The newest major version will recieve both bug fixes and new features, while the penultimate major version will recieve bug fixes for at least two months.
+Up to the last two most major versions of BLT are actively supported.
+The newest major version will receive both bug fixes and new features, while the penultimate major version will recieve bug fixes for at least two months.
 For example, if 8.8.1 is the most recent version of BLT:

 - As of the first cut tag for 8.8.x, 8.7.x will enter "LTS".

 - 8.7.x will continue to receive bug fixes and minor features

 - 8.7.x will not receive any major new features or backwards incompatible changes

 - Two months after the first cut tag for 8.8.x